 Location: Sardinia and England

 One of my favourite fictional reads, this stunning debut novel from Lexa Dudley swept me along on a roller coaster ride and at one point had me in floods of tears.
 As well as a compelling love story, it offers a fascinating insight into the island of Sardinia, its warm and welcoming people and their ancient traditions.
-You can read my original review in full on the Sardinia Blog.

 The Book of Lost and Found by Lucy Foley

 Another mystery , this time revolving around a drawing of a beautiful woman, takes us from England to Corsica and then back in time to the roaring twenties, as Kate sets out to discover the identity of her maternal grandmother.